 - Mix together the sauce ingredients and set aside until needed (covered if longer than around 20 minutes).

 - Cut the carrot and cucumber into very thin slices around 2-3 in/5-7cm in length (julienne).
 Put the carrot pieces in a bowl and sprinkle over the salt and sugar.
 Rub them into the carrot so that the carrots become a little softer and liquid comes from them.
 Add the cucumber, lime juice, vinegar and cilantro and set aside until needed (refrigerate if longer than around 20 minutes).

 - When ready to serve, preheat the grill or a skillet/grill pan and cook the burgers for around 15mins, turning once or more if needed, until cooked through.
 As they are cooking, toast the burger buns then split and put some slaw on the bottom of each and sauce on the top.
 Place burger on slaw side, top with sauce-covered bun top and serve.

 The number of entries received determines the odds of winning.
-One winner for each weekly giveaway will be selected.
+One winner for each weekly giveaway.
 The prize packages are sent directly from the sponsors.
 Winners have 48 hours to respond or they forfeit the prize and another winner(s) will be chosen.